safespring/docs/content/backup/install/windows.md

 How to get your access-key and secret key can be read here, https://github.com/IPnett/cloud-BaaS/wiki/FAQ-and-Known-Issues.

 Download and install openssl from here, https://slproweb.com/products/Win32OpenSSL.html and run
+!!! note ""
     `echo <access-key>:<secret-key> | <\path\to\>openssl enc -base64 -e`

 or run this in PowerShell,

+!!! note ""
     `$b = [System.Text.Encoding]::UTF8.GetBytes("<access-key>:<secret-key>")`
     `[System.Convert]::ToBase64String($b)`

 If run in bash for Windows10, do this,

+!!! note ""
     `echo -n "<access-key>:<secret-key>" | openssl enc -base64 -e`

 Mode two requires a few more parameters in order to create the node. `TOKEN` is the credential for the API, `FQDN` is a unique name for the node within your organisation, `MAIL` to a mailbox that is read and `COST` is the node costcenter.
 `DEDUP` and `COMP` is default enabled but can be disabled by setting them `"=0"`. `ENCR` can be set but not in combination with `DEDUP=1`.
 For updates when already running UPDATE=1 can be used.
 It is not possible to downgrade.
 To rerun the TBMR part only and because of TBMR license failures you can run with TBMRONLY=1.

-Put the safespring-baas.2.3.3.exe in a directory where you have write permissions since it will write the `dsm-<nodename>.zip` file in the current directory.
+Put the safespring-baas.2.3.4.exe in a directory where you have write permissions since it will write the `dsm-<nodename>.zip` file in the current directory.

 **Example:**

+!!! note ""
-`safespring-baas.2.3.3.exe TOKEN=<secrettoken> FQDN=<uniquename> MAIL=<mailaddress> COST=<costcenter> (-silent | -passive)`
+    `safespring-baas.2.3.4.exe TOKEN=<secrettoken> FQDN=<uniquename> MAIL=<mailaddress> COST=<costcenter> (-silent | -passive)`

 The installer can be run in either manually, passive or silent mode.
 Passive shows the GUI and progress and silent runs without output in background.

 `PLATFORM` is read from the system and cannot be specified.

 **Noteworthy**

+!!! tip ""
     All possible measures have been taken to prevent reboot but runtime libraries can cause unpredictable results.
 To add extra safety measures an additional flag can be used, `-norestart`.

 ## Updates
-The installation can be updated and completed with both new TSM and TBMR version if the installer is run with the UPDATE argument. `safespring-baas.2.3.3.exe UPDATE=1`.
+The installation can be updated and completed with both new TSM and TBMR version if the installer is run with the UPDATE argument. `safespring-baas.2.3.4.exe UPDATE=1`.
 Then the same nodename and configuration is kept and all components is updated if required.
-If only TBMR should be installed or updated it can be run with the TBMRONLY argument. `safespring-baas.2.3.3.exe TBMRONLY=1`.
+If only TBMR should be installed or updated it can be run with the TBMRONLY argument. `safespring-baas.2.3.4.exe TBMRONLY=1`.
 This method can also be used to license TBMR if it is trial or unlicensed for some reason.

 ## Revision history
 * **1.0** Initial version for Windows 8, 8.1 and 2012.